christopherzimmerman/flouter/README.rst

-Flask Router
+Flouter
 ============

-Flask Router is a convenience add-on for the `Flask`_ library.
+Flouter (Flask Router) is a convenience add-on for the `Flask`_ library.
 It converts a directory structure into valid routes for a Flask application.
 This allows developers to quickly layout complex applications, and easily navigate to existing code.
 This library is under heavy development and may not yet support a feature you need.
 If that is the case, please submit a feature request so the library can continue to improve.